 Our Success Stories

-In only two years, Page Turner Awards has achieved the following for the writers who have entered our international writing competition:
+In only three years, Page Turner Awards has achieved the following for the writers who have entered our international writing competition:

 - Five writers won literary management representation.
 Mark Stibbe, Min Day and Sharon Barba are now represented by Yasmin Kane.
 Emma Williams is now represented by Samar Hammam.